School-of-Solana/program-anurg-1/vault_project_description.md

 Comprehensive test suite covering all instructions with both successful operations and error conditions to ensure program security and reliability.

 **Happy Path Tests:**
-- **Initialize Counter**: Successfully creates a new counter account with correct initial values
+- **Initialize Vault**: Successfully creates a new counter account with correct initial values
-- **Increment Counter**: Properly increases count and total_increments by 1
+- **Deposit**: Properly increases count and total_increments by 1
+- **Withdraw**: Sets count to 0 while preserving owner and total_increments
-- **Reset Counter**: Sets count to 0 while preserving owner and total_increments
+- **Close Vault**: Sets count to 0 while preserving owner and total_increments

 **Unhappy Path Tests:**
-- **Initialize Duplicate**: Fails when trying to initialize a counter that already exists
+- **Initialize Duplicate Vault**: Fails when trying to initialize a Vault with Id that already exists
-- **Increment Unauthorized**: Fails when non-owner tries to increment someone else's counter
+- **Deposit in Others Vault**: Fails when non-owner tries to Deposit in someone else's Vault
-- **Reset Unauthorized**: Fails when non-owner tries to reset someone else's counter
+- **Withdraw Unauthorized**: Fails when non-owner tries to withdraw from others vault.
+- **Close other's vault**: Fails when trying to close someone else's Vault
-- **Account Not Found**: Fails when trying to operate on non-existent counter
+- **Account Not Found**: Fails when trying to operate on non-existent Vault

 ### Running Tests
 ```bash